zooshgroup/bitbucket-tools/packages/bitbucket-v8-coverage-report/README.md

 # Zoosh bitbucket-v8-coverage-report

-Zoosh `bitbucket-v8-coverage-report` is a boilerplate package designed to facilitate the upload of reports to Bitbucket.
+Zoosh `bitbucket-v8-coverage-report` is designed to facilitate the upload of V8 test coverage reports to Bitbucket Pull Requests.
 This package provides functions to automate the process of uploading reports generated during build processes.

 ## Installation